adilshaikh165/ML-OPS/README.md

     ![Step3](https://github.com/adilshaikh165/ML-OPS/assets/98637502/65cdf7fe-9cbe-429b-94bd-69dad2047b28)

 - Training of Basic classifier model. classifier_training trains a logistic regression model on the training set.
+This step involves conversion of data type String into float for columns "job" and "married".

+  I have mapped various attributes of the column "job" into the static float values and perform "One-hot" encoding on marital column.

     ![Step4](https://github.com/adilshaikh165/ML-OPS/assets/98637502/0aa88e18-a3f2-4784-be37-c0091a6e6497)